findlay-forsblom/2DT00E-DegreeProject/Server/README.md

 This implementation were only made to create the intended functionalities for the web application.
 Therefore, numerous security implementations have to be made before putting the web application into production.
 Also, GDPR regulations are not implemented. <b>The current version is only suitable for development at this stage.</b>

 ## IBGO API
+IBGO is a platform where bookings are handled for Växjö countys sport facilities.
+The usage of this API was made through reverse engineering, using Postman to find API calls, since it is not an open API.
+Both bookings and contact informations for the application was fetched using this API.